rasjones/Flowplayer-DevKit/flash/viralvideos/trunk/README.txt

 - Added possibility to specify display properties for the icons (share, embed, email buttons)
 Fixes:
 - Now the embed functionality works properly when the contols plugin is built into the player.
 Was causing an error when the the user selected colors for the controlbar background and buttons.
+- fixed issue #130: Viral videos icons shrink down in fullscreen

 3.2.1
 -----